parautenbach/TeamCity-HipChat-Notifier/README.md

 * A button on the configuration page to test the API credentials.
 * Configurable notification message templates, with their colours and emoticon sets.
 * Implement more events with per-event configuration of events.
+* Use @ mentions to send guaranteed messages to persons that have contributed to a failed build.